python/devguide/documentation/style-guide.rst

   designed to guide a user through a problem-field.
   Both tutorials and how-to guides are instructional rather than explanatory and should provide logical steps on how to complete a task.
-However, how-to guides make more assumptions about the user's knoweldge and focus on the user finding the best way to solve their own particular problem.
+However, how-to guides make more assumptions about the user's knowledge and focus on the user finding the best way to solve their own particular problem.